avanikawa/docs_haptik/docs/zendesk/index.md

 The Zendesk Messaging Bot Partner Program is a new initiative at Zendesk to help businesses deliver bot integrations into Zendesk Suite.
 Any business opting for the program will have their integration listed on [**Sunshine Conversations Marketplace**](https://app.smooch.io/integrations/) as part of the Switchboard API launch.

-Leveraging Zendesk Integration and using Haptik Platform will allow you to provide a finer customer service.
+Leveraging Zendesk Integration and Haptik Platform will allow you to provide a finer customer service.
 Using Haptik Platform, you can build AI powered user journeys which helps the user to resolve their queries faster.

 Zendesk provides two integration options -
 * Zendesk and Sunshine Conversations Integration (recommended by Zendesk)